Frequently Asked Questions

 - Facilitating the relationship between researchers and school leaders for research that includes primary data collection, including the selection of appropriate school sites for research

-- Regularly reviewing (twice per year) interim findings submitted in policy briefs
+- Annually reviewing interim findings submitted in the form of a policy brief

 - Assessing research progress